stfc/PSyclone/doc/developer_guide/developers.rst

 which is increased for each new statement.
-This makes it possible to compare accesses to variables: if two accesses have the same location value, it means the accesses happen in the same statement, for example ``a=a+1``: the READ and WRITe access to ``a`` will have the same location number.
+This makes it possible to compare accesses to variables: if two accesses have the same location value, it means the accesses happen in the same statement, for example ``a=a+1``: the READ and WRITE access to ``a`` will have the same location number.
 If on the other hand the accesses happen in two separate statements, e.g. ``a=b+1; c=a+1`` then the first access to ``a`` (and the access to ``b``) will have a smaller location number than the second access to ``a`` (and the access to ``c``).